SATHVIK2416/wi-lo-st/README.md

 - **Method 1**: Click the upload area and select a video file
 - **Method 2**: Drag and drop a video file onto the upload area

-Supported formats: MP4, AVI, MOV, MKV, WebM, M4V
+Supported formats: MP4, AVI, MOV, **MKV**, WebM, M4V, FLV, WMV

+### 3. Live Audio Streaming
+- Click "🎙️ Start Live Audio" to begin streaming your laptop's audio
+- Allow microphone access when prompted
+- Your audio will be streamed live to all connected devices
+- Watch the audio level visualization to see streaming activity
+- Click "⏹️ Stop Live Audio" to end the stream

-### 3. Playing Videos
+### 4. Playing Videos
 - Once uploaded, the video will appear in the "Current Video" section
 - Use the built-in video player to watch locally
 - Videos are also listed in the "Available Videos" section

-### 4. Sharing with Others
+### 5. Sharing with Others
 - Copy the URL from the "Share Video" section
 - Send this URL to others on your WiFi network
-- They can access the video directly in their browser
+- They can access videos AND hear live audio directly in their browser
+- Real-time connection counter shows how many devices are connected

-### 5. Managing Videos
+### 6. Managing Videos
 - View all uploaded videos in the "Available Videos" section
 - Click "Play" to switch to a different video
 - Click "Delete" to remove videos you no longer need